Green's function formulation of quantum defect embedding theory

-To derive the double counting terms $\Sigma^{\mathrm{dc}}$ and $P^{\mathrm{dc}}$, we require that the chain rule be satisfied, \textit{ i.e.}, that the self-energy and polarizability of the whole system $A+E$ evaluated at the low-level of theory be identical to that of $A$ embedded in $E$.
-Within the $G_0W_0$ approximation this requirement yields
+To derive the double counting terms $\Sigma^{\mathrm{dc}}$ and $P^{\mathrm{dc}}$, we require that the chain rule be satisfied, \textit{i.e.}, that when using the low-level of theory to describe both the total system ($A$+$E$) and the active space ($A$), the total self-energy and the total polarizability on the LHS of Eq. \ref{eq:sigma_split} and \ref{eq:p_split} are the same as $\Sigma^{\mathrm{low}}$ and $P^{\mathrm{low}}$, respectively.
+This requirement implies that $\Sigma^{\mathrm{dc}}$ and $P^{\mathrm{dc}}$ coincide with the self-energy and the polarizability derived from the effective Hamiltonian expressed at the low-level of theory.
+Within the $G_0W_0$ approximation, this requirement leads to the following expressions

-The double counting contribution to the polarizability, $P^{\mathrm{dc}}$, is obtained with Eq.~\ref{eq:iGG} after restricting the Green's function to A, \textit{ i.e.},
+Here the superscript `$\mathrm{eff}$' indicates that the the self-energy and polarizabilities are computed for $H^{\mathrm{eff}}$; these quantities are different from the corresponding ones evaluated for $H$ projected onto $A$.
+The double counting contribution to the polarizability, $P^{\mathrm{dc}}$, is obtained with Eq.~\ref{eq:iGG} after restricting the Green's function to $A$, \textit{ i.e.},

 with $G_0^A = f^A G_0 f^A$.
 Eq.~\ref{eq:WRm1} and~\ref{eq:p_dc} allow us to determine the partially screened Coulomb potential $W^R_0$ as

 where we have defined the reduced Kohn-Sham Green's function $G_0^{R} = G_0- G_0^A$.
 The matrix elements of $W_0^R$ thus enter the definition of the two-body terms of the effective Hamiltonian.
 Hence we have shown that by framing QDET within the context of Green's embedding theories we recover Eq.~\ref{eq:def_we}.